jalbersh/longest-common-string/README.md

 {"value": "broadcaster"}\
 ]\
 }\
-the longest common substring would be cast .
-If there is more than one LCS return\
+the longest common substring would be "cast".\

-them all in alphabetic order.\
+If there is more than one LCS return them all in alphabetic order.\

 Once the server has computed the Longest Common Substring it should respond with an\
 appropriate HTTP status code and a body in the following format:\
 {\
 "lcs": [\
 {"value": "cast"}\
 ]\
-}\
+}
 ### Bonus
 The following are not required but might be nice additions to the exercise:\
 Make a Homepage for your server that contains a form that when submitted makes\
 the /lcs POST request.\
 Create a script that exercises and verifies the functionality of your server by making\
-HTTP requests and verifying that the responses are appropriate.\
+HTTP requests and verifying that the responses are appropriate.